-9. No formal methodologies for distribution of data to ECDIS are currently in operation.
-S-100 contains a non-normative part 14 which details the exchange of data via API.
+- 1. No formal methodologies for distribution of data to ECDIS are currently in operation (for Dual Fuel operation).
+S-100 also contains a non-normative part 14 which details the exchange of data via API.
 This is likely to be revised and expanded and other (external) frameworks such as SECOM may enable API access to ECDIS for S-100 data.
-AIS Application Specific Messages are also included in this category of data which some product specifications may implement.
-10. S-100 Part 15 is used to reconcile data when delivered to the end user, by reference to the scheme administrator certificate installed independently on the ECDIS.
+AIS Application Specific Messages are also included in this category of data which some product specifications may implement. - 2.
+S-100 Part 15 is used to reconcile data when delivered to the end user, by reference to the scheme administrator certificate installed independently on the ECDIS.